robo-vm/docs/docs/token/use-cases.md

 sidebar_position: 4
 ---

-# ROBOX Token Use Cases
+# RoboVM Token Use Cases

-Real-world applications and scenarios for the ROBOX (RX) token.
+Real-world applications and scenarios for the RoboVM (RVM) token.

 ## Payment Scenarios